 Krog E Barz

-Evening cruise in the Gulf of Morbihan (from 5:30 PM to 8:00 PM): €38 adult rate in low season / €28 for under 12s / €43 and €38 in high season
+Evening cruise in the Gulf of Morbihan (from 5:30 PM to 8 PM): 38 € adult price in low season / 28 € for children under 12 / 43 € and 38 € in high season

 _

-Hiking the Petit Mont Circuit
+Hiking on the Petit Mont Circuit

-From our hotel (see below), we set off on foot to take a small walk: the Petit Mont circuit.
-This easy and family-friendly walk allows for beautiful viewpoints of the Bay of Quiberon and its islands (Belle-Île-en-Mer, Houat, and Hoëdic).
+From our hotel (see below), we set off on foot for a short walk: the Petit Mont circuit.
+This short, easy, family-friendly walk offers beautiful views of Quiberon Bay and its islands (Belle-Île-en-Mer, Houat, and Hoëdic).
 Three marked trails allow you to discover this sensitive natural site.
-One of them also allows you to pass by the megalithic site of the Cairn Petit Mont (which can be visited; unfortunately, we were not able to visit the interior due to lack of time – rate €7 / free for under 10s).
-This 6,000-year-old site is preserved in a pristine environment, and if you don’t have time to visit it as we did, you can still walk around the outside to admire its architecture.
+One of them also passes by the megalithic site of the Cairn Petit Mont (which can be visited, unfortunately we were unable to visit the inside due to lack of time – price 7 € / free for children under 10).
+This 6,000-year-old site is preserved in a protected environment, and if you don’t have time to visit it like us, you can still walk around the outside to admire its architecture.

 Petit Mont Circuit